 ComponentData in Unity (also known as a component in standard ECS terms) is a struct that contains only the instance data for an entity.
 ComponentData cannot contain methods.
 To put this in terms of the old Unity system, this is somewhat similar to an old Component class, but one that only contains variables.

 Unity ECS provides an interface called

 IComponentData that you can implement in your code.

 MonoBehaviour) are object-oriented classes which contain data and methods for behavior.

 IComponentData is a pure ECS-style component, meaning that it defines no behavior, only data.

-IComponentData should be implemented as struct rather than a class, meaning that it is copied by value instead of by reference by default.
+IComponentData is a struct rather than a class, meaning that it is copied by value instead of by reference by default.
 You will usually need to use the following pattern to modify data:

 var transform = group.transform[index]; // Read transform.heading = playerInput.move; // Modify transform.position += deltaTime * playerInput.move * settings.playerMoveSpeed; group.transform[index] = transform; // Write